Privacy Notice

 - Rectification: ask us to correct inaccurate data.

 - Erasure: ask us to delete your data (“right to be forgotten”).
 You can also do this yourself from the Settings page: Reset all progress deletes your review history immediately, and Delete account permanently erases your account, all cloud data, and your sign-in identity, with no email request needed.
+Deleting your account also permanently deletes any feedback submissions linked to it.

 - Data portability: receive your data in a structured, machine-readable format.
 The Export progressoption on the Settings page downloads your locally-cached review history as JSON.
 Note that this export reflects the data held in your browser’s local storage, not necessarily the full authoritative copy in the cloud.
 If you are signed in and require a complete copy of the data we hold for you in Supabase, please contact us at privacy@pokememory.com and we will provide a full export.